Sustainability strategy 2030

 ABB Code of Conduct

-Our Code of Conduct provides practical guidance to our workforce, our suppliers and business partners on how we conduct business worldwide.
+Our Code of Conduct provides practical guidance to our workforce, our suppliers and business partners on how we conduct business.
 It expresses our strong commitment to integrity.

 Supplier Code of Conduct

-We regard our suppliers as part of our “extended enterprise” and expect them to conduct business respectfully and with a high standard of integrity, in line with the ABB business principles.
+We expect our suppliers to conduct business with a high standard of integrity, in line with the ABB business principles.
 Our Supplier Code of Conduct is part of our terms and conditions.